 1) The game goes into extra innings.

-2) The player's team is winning or losing by six or more runs.
+2) The player's team is winning or losing by more than six runs.

 3) The player has earned the "two-way" designation.

 To qualify for the two-way designation, a player must pitch 20 Major League innings and have 20 games played as a position player or designated hitter, with at least three plate appearances in each of those 20 games, in either the current or previous MLB season.

 Once a player has earned the two-way player designation, he maintains that status for the rest of that season and the following season.
 And while he has that status, his team no longer has to use one of its pitching roster spots on him.